Abu Tor: Location

 The hill on which Abu Tor stands was called "Jebel Deir Abu Tor" (mountain of the monastery of Abu Tor), or the "Hill of Evil Counsel", referring to a legend that it was the site of the house of Caiaphas, where Judas plotted to betray Jesus.
 A monastery or convent dedicated to St. Mark (whose emblem was an ox) may have once been there.

 History

-Late Ottoman period
+Late Ottoman to British Mandate period

 Abu Tor was developed as a residential quarter in the late 19th century by Muslim and Christian Arabs from Jerusalem.
 A Jewish neighborhood called Beit Yosef was established in 1888.

-British Mandate

 Abu Tor was incorporated into the Jerusalem municipal district during the British Mandate period.

-Israel
+Israel and Jordan

 From the establishment of Israel in 1948 until 1967, the border between Israel and Jordan ran through Abu Tor.
 The first four roads beyond Hebron Road were Israeli and the remaining roads were Jordanian.
 In January 1949, Israel and Jordan, represented by Moshe Dayan and Abdullah el-Tell, held talks on the status of Jerusalem.
 Dayan presented the partition of Jerusalem as a common interest, and offered an exchange of territories that included the military post in Abu Tor, but his offer was turned down.